-Copyright

-Purpose

-Audience

-Copyright © 2021 Vigitron, Inc. All rights reserved.
-The products and programs described in this user's manual are licensed products of Vigitron, Inc. This user's manual contains proprietary information protected by copyright, and this user's manual and all accompanying hardware, software and documentation are copyrighted.
-No parts of this user's manual may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable from by any means electronic or mechanical.
-This also Includes photocopying, recording, or information storage and retrieval systems, for any purpose other than the purchaser's personal use, and without the prior express written permission of Vigitron, Inc.

-This guide gives specific information on how to operate and use the management functions of the switch.

-The guide is intended for use by network administrators who are responsible for operating and maintaining network equipment.
-Consequently, it assumes a basic working knowledge of general switch functions, the Internet Protocol (IP), and Simple Network Management Protocol (SNMP).

-The following conventions are used throughout this guide to show information:
+Copyright are licensed products of Vigi copyright, and this user's ma No parts of this user's manu- medium or machine-readabl recording, or information sto nc.
+All rights reserved.
+The products and programs described in this user's manual tron, Inc. This user's manual contains proprietary information protected by inual and all accompanying hardware, software and documentation are copyrighted. al may be copied, photocopied, reproduced, translated or reduced to any electronic from by any means electronic or mechanical.
+This also Includes photocopying, orage and retrieval systems, for any purpose other than the purchaser's personal apress written permission of Vigitron, Inc. This guide gives specific information on how to operate and use the management functions of the switch.
+Purpose The guide is intended for use by network administrators who are responsible for operating and maintaining network equipment.
+Consequently, it assumes a basic working knowledge of general switch functions, the Audience Internet Protocol (IP), and Simple Network Management Protocol (SNMP).
+The following conventions are used throughout this guide to show information: Conventions i NOTE: Emphasizes important information or calls your attention to related features or instructions.

-Conventions

-NOTE: Emphasizes important information or calls your attention to related features or instructions.

 WARNING: Alerts you to a potential hazard that could cause personal injury.